ryanlintott/WordpressReader/README.md

 # Overview
 A simple asynchronous way to download and decode public Wordpress content.

-# WordpressReaderExample
+# Demo App
-Check out the [example app](https://github.com/ryanlintott/WordpressReaderExample) to see how you can use this package in your iOS app.
+Check out [WordpressReaderExample](https://github.com/ryanlintott/WordpressReaderExample) to see how you can use this package in your iOS app.

-# Installation
+# Installation and Usage
+This package is compatible with iOS 14+, macOS 11+, watchOS 7+, tvOS 14+, and visionOS.

 1. In Xcode go to `File -> Add Packages`
 2. Paste in the repo's url: `https://github.com/ryanlintott/WordpressReader` and select by version.

-# Usage
-Import the package using `import WordpressReader`
+3. Import the package using `import WordpressReader`

-# Platforms
-This package is compatible with iOS 14 or later.

 # Is this Production-Ready?
 Really it's up to you.
 I currently use this package in my own [Old English Wordhord app](https://oldenglishwordhord.com/app).

+Additionally, if you find a bug or want a new feature add an issue and I will get back to you about it.

 # Support
-If you like this package, buy me a coffee to say thanks!
+WordpressReader is open source and free but if you like using it, please consider supporting my work.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/X7X04PU6T)

 - - -
-# Details
+# Features

 Create an instance of WordpressSite for any Wordpress.com website: